Dominion of New Zealand: Effect and reception

 The national flag, depicting the British Union Flag, remained the same.
 Until 1911 New Zealand used the royal coat of arms of the United Kingdom on all official documents and public buildings, but following its new status a new coat of arms for New Zealand was designed.
 A royal warrant granting armorial ensigns and supports was issued on 26 August 1911 and published in the New Zealand Gazette on 11 January 1912.

-In 1917, letters patent were issued again re-designating the Governor as 'Governor-General' (as in other Dominions).
-The changes in the viceroy's title were intended to reflect more fully New Zealand's self-governing status.
-The 1917 letters patent constituted the office 'Governor-General and Commander-in-Chief in and over Our Dominion of New Zealand'.
+For a further decade, until 1917, the viceroy retained the title 'governor'; letters patent were issued re-designating the viceroy as 'governor-general' (as in other dominions).
+The new title better reflected New Zealand's prestige within the British Empire.
+The 1917 letters patent constituted the office, with the officeholder described as 'Governor-General and Commander-in-Chief in and over Our Dominion of New Zealand'.

 Despite the new status, there was some apprehension in 1919 when Prime Minister Bill Massey signed the Treaty of Versailles (giving New Zealand membership of the League of Nations).
-This act was a turning point in New Zealand's diplomatic history, indicating that the Dominion had a degree of control over its foreign affairs.
+This act was a turning point in New Zealand's diplomatic history, indicating that the dominion had a degree of control over its foreign affairs.
 Massey himself did not view it as a symbolic act and would have preferred New Zealand to maintain a deferential role within the empire.

 Dominion Day

-To mark the granting of Dominion status, 26 September was declared Dominion Day.
-The first Dominion Day was celebrated on 25 September 1907, when one politician said it would be remembered as New Zealand's Fourth of July.
+To mark the granting of dominion status, 26 September was declared Dominion Day.

 Today, it is observed only as a Provincial Anniversary Day holiday in South Canterbury.
 There is support in some quarters for the day to be revived as an alternative New Zealand Day, instead of renaming Waitangi Day, New Zealand's current national day.

 Territorial expansion

 The Antarctic territory of the Ross Dependency, previously under the sovereignty of the United Kingdom, is today regarded by New Zealand as having become part of the Dominion of New Zealand on 16 August 1923.
 The legality of that contemporary assertion has been questioned but is nonetheless the position of New Zealand.

 The Cook Islands and Niue each already formed part of the Dominion of New Zealand on the date it was proclaimed.
 Both had become part of the Colony of New Zealand on 11 June 1901.
-Western Samoa was never part of New Zealand, having instead been the subject of a League of Nations Mandate and subsequently a United Nations Trusteeship Agreement.
+Western Samoa was never part of New Zealand, having instead been the subject of a League of Nations mandate and subsequently a United Nations Trusteeship agreement.
 In 1982 the Judicial Committee of the Privy Council allowed Samoans born under New Zealand administration (i.e. prior to 1962) to claim New Zealand citizenship.